AlexWarnes/svelte-kbc/README.md

 # svelte-kbc

-Configure stores for keyboard inputs and events in any Svelte app.
+Configure a rune for keyboard inputs and events in any Svelte app.

 [Example on StackBlitz](https://stackblitz.com/edit/example-svelte-kbc?file=README.md)